RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 ### URL for web app ***

 ## Simulating a production environment:
 - Why?
 As time goes on, the distribution of data can change.
-What this means is that if your model is predicting well today, it's very possible (and likely) that the distribution of features it uses to predict could change over time making the predictions of your model less accurate over time.
+What this means is that if your model is predicting well today, it's very possible (and likely) that the distribution of features it uses to predict could change over time, making the predictions of your model less accurate over time.
 An example could be that a certain team that used to always loose gains star players and starts get a winning streak.
-Or perhaps the market odds you're model uses as a feature begin to change as the company providing these odds improves their own internal model's accuracy.
+Or perhaps the market odds your model uses as a feature begin to change as the company providing these odds improves their own internal model's accuracy.
-- Every time this betting algorithm is run to predict on more bets, new data is added to each respective MongoDB database where a model can be retrained and then used freshly trained on new bets.
+- Every time this betting algorithm is run to predict on more bets, new data is added to each respective MongoDB database where a model can be retrained and then used to predict on new bets.
 ![Product Architecture Workflow](images/product_architecture.png)
 - Here's a screenshot of the product:
 ![Screen Shot of Product](images/product_p1.png)

 ## Conclusion:
 - Time is very important.
-Team's win steaks rise and fall over time and this information was not captured in this model.
+Teams' win steaks rise and fall over time and this information was not captured in this model.
 To demonstrate, below is an example of a team with a high win rate volitility (win rate = #wins / # games played within a 90day look back window):
 ![Team Bravado's high win rate volitility](images/team_wins_over_time.png)

 - Collect more non-traditional features.
 Features (information) that the betting market's are most likely not taking into account when making their own prediction models.